-While the meat is cooking, make the tamarind puree: put the tamarind in a plastic or glass bowl and pour 1/2 cup of hot water over it.
-Allow to stand for 5 to 10 minutes.
+While the meat is cooking, make the tamarind puree.
+Put the tamarind in a plastic or glass bowl and pour 1/2 cup of hot water over it.
+Allow the mixture to stand for 5 to 10 minutes.
 Strain the tamarind and water mixture through a sieve (do not use a very fine sieve) into a bowl to get tamarind puree.
 Add this to the curry when you feel the meat is almost done.
 Stir well.
 Once the meat is cooked, set it aside and prepare the rice.

 Put the rice in a colander and wash under running water until the water runs clear.
 Place in a large, deep cooking pot (preferably one with handles).